 Workplace Sexual Harassment

 Consider this: When a male boss threatens to fire a female subordinate if she does not sleep with him, is it sexual harassment?
 What about when a man cracks a lewd joke and makes a suggestive gesture in a roomful of people?
-Does a woman’s provocative dressing justify sexual harassment?
 Is sexual harassment common in Singapore?
-What is the best way of dealing with sexual harassment?
-Should one keep quiet or report?
+What is the best way to deal with sexual harassment?

 This site attempts to answer these questions and many more pertaining to sexual harassment within a Singaporean context.

 In Singapore, many deny that sexual harassment is a problem.
-A 2008 Research Study by AWARE found otherwise.
-A substantial 54% of the respondents indicated that they had experienced workplace sexual harassment.
+A 2008 research study by AWARE found otherwise – 54% of the respondents indicated that they had experienced workplace sexual harassment.

 Whatever the form of sexual harassment, it undoubtedly upsets the victim and can, in extreme cases, cause emotional harm and even physical and psychological trauma.